ikatyang/configs/README.md

 ## macOS

 - [Brew](https://brew.sh/): package manager for macOS
+  - `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

-- Resolve > “App” is damaged and can’t be opened.
+**NOTE**: Resolve > “App” is damaged and can’t be opened.
 You should move it to the Trash.

   ```sh
   # allow apps from any source